Soldier (1998 Indian film): Plot

 Vicky then reveals to Pratap that he is not actually Virender's son.
 He used Shanti to get closer to Virender and did the same for Pratap by using Preeti.
 The reason for all this is because DK gave him a contract to kill not just Jaswant but all the other partners so that he can own 100% of their crime organization.
 Vicky says that because of Preeti, he will instead kill DK and make Pratap the king.
 Pratap agrees to go to India with Vicky to kill DK.

-After overhearing this, Preeti reveals it to Shanti.
-Shanti acknowledges that Vicky is not her son and that she had masterminded the plan to kill her husband and his business partners, whose weapons had accidentally killed her own son, unbeknownst to Virender.
-She reveals that Vicky is actually Raju, the son of Vijay.
+Meanwhile, a shocked Preeti overhears this and tearfully reveals it to Shanti.
+Shanti acknowledges that Vicky is not her son and that she was helping Vicky to kill her husband and his business partners, whose weapons had accidentally killed her own son, unbeknownst to Virender.
+She reveals that Vicky is actually Raj "Raju", the son of the late Major Vijay Malhotra.
 After Vijay's death, he had been framed for the gang's crimes and labeled a traitor.
 He was stripped of all medals, and their community ostracized his wife, Geeta, and son Raju.
 The villagers prevented Vijay's body from being cremated and threw it in the desert, where it became lost in a sandstorm.
-Raju separated from his mother, who stayed at a temple while he was raised with Shanti.
+Raju separated from his mother, who stayed at a temple while he was raised by Shanti.
 Raju had been seeking revenge and justice for his father, and upon learning everything, Preeti agrees to assist him.